1871 Chicago mayoral election

-In the Chicago mayoral election of 1871, Joseph Medill defeated Republican/Democratic nominee Charles C. P. Holden by a landslide 46-point margin.
+In the Chicago mayoral election of 1871, Joseph Medill Charles C. P. Holden by a landslide 46-point margin.

 Holden was president of the Common Council, and constructed the Landmark Holden Block in 1872.

 The election took place on November 7, a month after Chicago suffered the calamity of the Great Chicago Fire.

 The administration of the election was challenging because the majority of Chicago's voting records had been incinerated by the Great Chicago Fire, meaning that there were few resources to prevent individuals from voting more than once.

-Campaign
+Nominations

-The election was greatly shaped by the fire.
+The election was greatly shaped by the Great Chicago Fire.

-Incumbent Democrat Roswell B. Mason did not run for reelection.
+Incumbent mayor Roswell B. Mason did not run for reelection.

-Holden was supported by both the city's Republican Party and Democratic Party.
+Both nominees (in different manners) were formed by different portions of the local Republican Party and Democratic Party (with the "Union–Fireproof" ticket first being formed by the county central committees of each party, while the "People's Ticket" was formed afterwards at rump conventions of members of each of party who did not fall-in-line behind the central committees' joint ticket.